sassoftware/sas-viya-sdk-js/documentation/docs/api/ObjectHandle.md

 If no `options` parameter is supplied, the data will be exported using the default option values.

+### exportPDF(options?: ExportPDFOptions): Promise\<string>

+Exports a PDF of the report object and returns a URL to the PDF document.

+`options` is an [`ExportPDFOptions`](ExportPDFOptions.md) that controls the format of the exported PDF document.
+The option `includedReportObjects` does not apply when exporting a report object.

+If no `options` parameter is supplied, the report is exported using the default options values.

 ### refreshData(): void

 Refreshes the data for the report object that is controlled by the